|

 never have successful attempts at blocking?

 setting is very important.
 It's all about getting your feet there.
-Focus on getting your feet there and setting the ball without creating spin.
+Focus

 Practice setting to targets.
 Use proper footwork patterns to get in position and set the ball to the target.